Meet your Therapist

 Sonia Albin, LPC

 I have lived in and outside of Mexico, Houston, Seattle, and Maine, and have felt at home in a number of ecosystems.
-I’ve held many titles; marine biologist, research scientist, environmental educator, elementary school teacher, and health coach.
-I come from a multi-national, multi-cultural family.
-When I’m not therapizing, I’m a toddler mom, wife, gardener, writer, martial artist, and overall goofball.
+I’ve held many titles: marine biologist, research scientist, environmental educator, elementary school teacher, farmer, barista…I come from a multi-national, multi-cultural family.
+When I’m not therapizing, I’m outside with my kiddo and my pets, gardening, writing, moving my body, and goofing off.

 I dedicated the first part of my career to connecting with nature through science, outdoor adventure education, and horticulture, while doing my own therapeutic work.
 Nature has always been part of my healing and how I care for others.